moonbeam-foundation/moonbeam/MBIPS/MBIP-4.md

 which has been developed to achieve long-term average targets.
 Moonbeam uses this for its `base-fee` implementation based on block weight, but it would be useful here as well.

-Since the goal for storage is very long-term growth targets as opposed to short term congestion relief in the case of the base-fee, different parameters could be used to smooth it out:
+Since the goal for storage is very long-term growth targets as opposed to short-term congestion relief in the case of the base-fee, different parameters could be used to smooth it out:

 ```